amiika/bytebed/README.md

 Bytebed started as a simple bytecode virtual machine for the bytebeat.
 Main feature is still on the fly support for interpreting and playing classic bytebeats.
 It also has more extensive and experimental features like:

-+ Dual syntax: Switching between infix and postfix on the fly
++ Dual syntax: Switching between infix and postfix on the fly using tab key
 + Opionated floatbeat support: No while or for, just map and reduce
 + JS-like arrow functions
 + Strings interpreted as Base 62 number arrays
 + Magic global variables and arrays for delays, feedback and such
++ Forth like stack operators in prefix mode (dup, swap, over, rot)
 + Comments // and /* */
 + Syntax validator and error messages
-+ Forth like stack operators in prefix mode (dup, swap, over, rot).
 + Other undocumented features (See tests)

 # Variables & functions